By: Vicki Parnell

 Kids whose brains are wired differently often have very intense needs and behaviour.
 The normal work of parenting—getting everyone out the door in the morning, making sure homework is done, preparing healthy meals—becomes difficult and exhausting when your child is bringing an extra level of intensity to the daily routine.

-We all do our best, but it’s usually impossible to get everything done and sometimes parents are left to prioritize whatever seems most urgent in the moment, hoping they will have time to catch up later.
-This can lead to a feeling of constant crisis, an ongoing source of stress overload that can affect parents’ mood, energy and tension levels.
+We all do our best, but it’s usually impossible to get everything done.
+Sometimes, parents prioritize whatever seems most urgent in the moment.
+We just hope we’ll have time to catch up later.
+This can lead to a feeling of constant crisis.
+There’s a sense of an ongoing source of stress overload that can affect parents’ mood, energy and tension levels.

 Recognition and Awareness